Gluten and Dairy Free Coconut bread recipe

 I have always loved coconut!
 When i was little, i could only get desiccated coconut what i enjoyed very much!
 That time i had no idea about different foods and what they do to me.
 I ate the dried coconut with a spoon almost every day and ended up with dry skin and constipation.

 When i was already an adult and living by myself i decided i will try a diet which was based on coconut oil.
 I had to use that oil all the time in my cooking- frying, a butter substitute, in my morning coffee etc. The result was a bit contradictive- I had amazingly shiny hair (which i normally didn't) but my cholesterol went suddenly very high for my age and i felt constantly this heavy feeling in my body, like going up the stairs, I felt like someone was pulling me back downstairs.
-The gravity was great :D !
+The gravity was working well i must say !

 After learning more deeper about different foods with Ayurveda I do not overuse any foods no more.